-The Imaging and Modeling Unit is based at Institut Pasteur in the Department of Cell Biology and Infections (with a secondary affiliation to the Department of Structural Biology and Chemistry).
-Our lab develops computational and experimental approaches to characterize and quantitatively predict selected cellular processes.
-Our current projects concentrate on : (i) investigating the spatial organization of the genome and its functional consequences, and (ii) developing high resolution or high throughput imaging techniques, and applying them to a range of studies, with a focus on host-pathogen interactions.
+The Imaging and Modeling Unit of Institut Pasteur, develops computational and experimental approaches to characterize and quantitatively predict selected cellular processes.
+Our current projects concentrate on : (i) investigating the dynamic spatial architecture of the genome and its functional consequences, (ii) developing high resolution or high throughput imaging techniques, and applying them to study genome architecture and the cell biology of pathogens, especially HIV, and (iii) leveraging the power of artificial intelligence (deep learning) to analyze biomedical imaging data.
 Our lab mobilizes a spectrum of expertise including biophysics, microscopy, informatics and cell biology, and works in close collaboration with several experimental groups, many of them at Institut Pasteur.

-The one-dimensional sequence of the genome is carried by long polymers (chromosomes), which fold in the three dimensions of the nucleus.
+The one-dimensional sequence of the genome is carried by long polymers (chromosomes), which fold in the three dimensional volume of the nucleus.
 How this folding occurs and what it implies for genome function remains largely unknown.
-To better describe genome architecture in yeast, we developed a method that maps the nuclear territories of fluorescently tagged chromatin loci by computationally analyzing images of thousands of cells .
-This revealed a strong territorial organization of the yeast nucleus (Figure 1).
-Application of this method to most yeast telomeres allowed us to identify some of the main determinants of locus positioning: genomic distance to centromere and hindrance by the nucleolar compartment .
+To better describe genome architecture in yeast, we developed a method that maps the nuclear territories of fluorescently tagged chromatin loci by computationally analyzing images of thousands of cells (Berger et al. 2008).
+This revealed a strong territorial organization of the yeast nucleus (Figure 1, left).
+Application of this method to most yeast telomeres allowed us to identify some of the main determinants of locus positioning: genomic distance to centromere and hindrance by the nucleolar compartment (Thérizols et al. 2010).

-To better understand the mechanisms of chromosome folding, we developed a simple predictive model of chromosome dynamics based on polymer physics (Figure 2).
-The model’s predictions are in very good quantitative agreement with our imaging data and with genome-wide DNA contact frequencies measured biochemically .
+To better understand the mechanisms of chromosome folding, we developed a simple predictive model of chromosome dynamics based on polymer physics (Figure 1, right).
+The model’s predictions are in very good quantitative agreement with our imaging data and with genome-wide DNA contact frequencies measured biochemically (Wong et al. 2012, 2013).
 This suggests that large-scale genome architecture in yeast is governed mainly by generic properties of randomly moving chromosomes rather than by DNA-specific factors.
-We now explore the consequences of this model for a quantitative understanding of functional processes such as DNA repair .
-We also investigate the universality of our model’s assumptions by extending it to other organisms.
+We also extended our modeling approach to infer key physical parameters of the chromatin fiber and to predict locus dynamics (Arbona et al. 2017).
+We now explore the consequences of this model for a quantitative understanding of functional processes, and in particular DNA repair (Agmon et al. 2012; Wong et al. 2013; Herbert et al. 2017; Fabre & Zimmer 2018).

-Key words: super-resolution microscopy, computational biology, nuclear architecture, yeast, host-pathogen interactions, HIV.
+Keywords: computational cell biology, super-resolution microscopy, deep learning, nuclear architecture, yeast, host-pathogen interactions, HIV.